ngs-mstb/micgent/README.md

 the container will get automatically restarted with the same configuration every time the host is rebooted.

-## In depth understanding of the NGS-MSTB Galaxy tools
+## Developing in-depth understanding of the NGS-MSTB Galaxy tools interface

-The NGS-MSTB Galaxy tools provide extensive Help strings linked to all parameters, as well as tool-level Help sections located below the Execute button on each tool form.
+You can start with the interactive tours linked from the front page of the NGS-MSTB container UI.
+As the next step, the NGS-MSTB Galaxy tools provide extensive Help strings linked to all parameters, as well as tool-level Help sections located below the Execute button on each tool form.
 Those tool-level Help sections describe what the tool does, its place in the overall workflow and the outputs.
+Each tab of the main NGS-MSTB Web report starts with a short description of its content.

 ## More options for running the container

-The NGS-MSTB Docker image is based on the [Galaxy Docker image](https://github.com/bgruening/docker-galaxy-stable).
-The upstream Web page describes in detail various additional configuration options which can be used at run-time.
+The NGS-MSTB Docker image is built on top of the [Galaxy Docker image](https://github.com/bgruening/docker-galaxy-stable).
+The front page of that upstream repository describes in detail numerous additional configuration options which can be applied to further modify the behaviour of our derived image.

 ## Automated testing suite

 The software includes a testing suite that is composed both from unit tests and integration tests.
 The integration tests include checks for determinism.
-Those are implemented by running the same samples in multiple replicates and in several batches, and then comparing outputs for complete identity across replicates and batches.
+Those are implemented by running the same set of samples in multiple replicates and in several batches, and then comparing outputs for complete identity across replicates and batches.

 The anonymized input sequencing reads used in the tests are available from